kurtkanaskie/pingstatus-v1-dst/README.md

 ## Maven
 ### Jenkins Commands
 The Jenkins build server runs Maven with this command for each of the feature branches.
-Note the use of `-Duser.name=yourname-`.
-That is so the build and deploy to Apigee creates a separate proxy with a separate basepath to allow independent feature development.
-Your proxy will show up with a name (e.g. pingstatus-yourname-v1) and basepath (e.g. /pingstatus/yourname-v1).

-NOTE: The use of user.name option is important, if omitted, Maven will use your username from the system you are running on.
-If set to nothing (-Duser.name=) then you will be using the "standard" proxy.

 ```
-mvn -P test clean install -Duser.name=yourname- -DtestType=@intg
+mvn -Pmy-test clean install -Dapi.testtag=@intg,@health
 ```

+Note the lack of `-deployment.suffix=`.
+That is so the build and deploy to Apigee creates a separate proxy with a separate basepath to allow independent feature development.
+Your proxy will show up with a name (e.g. pingstatus-${user.name}v1) and basepath (e.g. /pingstatus/${user.name}v1).

-For other environments (e.g. test, qa, uat, prod) the user.name is left blank, so the build puts the proxy into the final form with the final basepath (e.g. pingstatus-v1, /pingstatus/v1).
+For other environments (e.g. test, prod) the `-deployment.suffix=` is set blank, so the build puts the proxy into the final form with the final basepath (e.g. pingstatus-v1, /pingstatus/v1).
 ```
-mvn -P test clean install -Duser.name= -DtestType=@intg
+mvn -P test clean install  -Ddeployment.suffix= -Dapi.testtag=@intg,@health
 ```

 NOTE: If you get a strange error from Maven about replacement `named capturing group is missing trailing '}'` there is something wrong with your options or replacements settings.